 To address criticism and concerns that officers were relying on their own subjective concepts of COI in refugee-producing countries, or on reports motivated by foreign policy considerations, regulations were promulgated in 1990 that required the Director of International Affairs to maintain a human rights documentation center.
 Pursuant to 8 C.F.R. § 208.1(b), the Resource Information Center (RIC), now referred to as the Research Unit, was founded.
 The Research Unit gathers and makes available COI from a wide variety of governmental and non-governmental sources, including print and broadcast media, academic journals, human rights monitoring agencies, and refugee advocacy groups.
 The Research Unit provides information independent of other government agencies to ensure that foreign policy considerations and other non-objective considerations do not play a role in the adjudication of asylum requests.
 The Research Unit also regularly liaises with COI units in other countries through country information sharing and participation in the Intergovernmental Consultations on Migration, Asylum and Refugees (IGC).
-The Research Unit provides this information to RAIO staff via the RAIO Research Unit ECN page.
+The Research Unit provides this information to RAIO staff via RAIO's physical library and the RAIO Virtual Library (see, The RAIO Library, immediately below) which includes full text-searchable electronic COI and reference documents and COI-related research databases.